adamslab-ub/Getting-Set-Up/Windows Guides/WSL_Bitcraze_Cfclient_Setup.md

 and then close any currently open WSL windows/terminals.
 This will effectively restart WSL.
 Then open a new Ubuntu terminal and try typing cfclient again.

 We have found a bug that we experience with some cfclient installations.
 If you are still having problems running cfclient, it may be because of the default PyQt5 installation on your machine.
-If you are getting a python error when running cfclient mentioning and GUI or PyQt parts, this is likely the issue.
+If you are getting a python error when running cfclient mentioning GUI or PyQt parts, this is likely the issue.
 To fix this bug, run the following command in the terminal:

 ``` bash
 sudo apt-get remove python3-pyqt5